Click the images to see them larger above!

 To combat this unfortunate result from a promising treatment, Lauren and her family are holding local lemonade stands in the name of Alex’s Lemonade Stand Foundation (ALSF).
 When Lauren was being treated at CHOP in 2013, she saw a mural of Alex Scott’s lemonade stand on the wall in the playroom.
 She told her parents that’s what she wanted to do for her birthday.
 Seven years later, Lauren has raised $70,000 for pediatric cancer research – the very research that has given her the chance to keep on fighting.
 By the time she graduates high school, she hopes to hit $100,000.

-Lauren and her family have since appeared on CBS 3 during the Alex Scott: A Stand For Hope Telethon and attended The Lemon Ball.
+Lauren and her family have since appeared on CBS 3 during the Alex Scott: A Stand for Hope Telethon and attended The Lemon Ball.
 Right now, they are trying to preserve vision in Lauren’s left eye while buying time for technology to advance.
-To them, it’s all about the research.
+Moved by Lauren's experiences and fundraising, the Peleton Corporation recently chose her to recieve a bike, shoes and subscription as part of their Comeback Program to help her reach her goals.
+Lauren is keeping her eyes on the future - going to college to study nursing so she can give back by working with kids who have cancer near home in Philadelphia.

 Information provided by Patrick O’Malley, Lauren’s dad